StephDeming/stock-analysis/README.md

 **#Comparison**

-I dont't understand the stock market or what a lot of the terms mean.
-However, the returns for 2017 seem remarkably high compared to 2018. in 2017 "DQ"(the initial stock that we were watching) had a return of 199.4%, in 2018 it dropped to -62.6%.
+The returns for 2017 seem remarkably high compared to 2018. in 2017 "DQ"(the initial stock that we were watching) had a return of 199.4%, in 2018 it dropped to -62.6%.
 "ENPH" seemed to hold value relatively well with a return of 129.5% in 2017  and 81.9% in 2018.
 There were some drastic changes, as evidenced by "RUN" who went from a 5.5% return in 2017 to a 84% return in 2018.
 The outcomes of both years are shown below.
 ![2017_stocks](https://user-images.githubusercontent.com/90067477/135732705-3bb43c21-c7f6-48c9-80cc-a03ee57084cb.png)
 ![2018_stocks](https://user-images.githubusercontent.com/90067477/135732706-f269bfdb-ecfc-4b18-9ee6-059b1588dd39.png)